A Brief History of Telepsychiatry

 By the early 2000s, research had established that telemedicine could be equally as effective as, if different than, traditional evaluation, diagnosis, consultation, and treatment.
 Practice guidelines were established by healthcare organizations and regulatory agencies and issued for the use of telemedicine and telepsychiatry.
 Several large-scale studies conclusively established that telepsychiatry was just as effective as in-person treatments in terms of diagnostic accuracy, treatment effectiveness, and patient satisfaction, while simultaneously saving time, money, and effort.

 In the last five years, organizations such as the American Psychiatric Association have issued educational materials and other resources concerning the practice, research, and policy implications of telepsychiatry.
 There is now a firmly established APA Committee on Telepsychiatry.
-In 2017, the Interstate Medical Licensure Compact (IMLC) was established to facilitate licensure for qualified physicians looking to practice across state lines.
+The Interstate Medical Licensure Compact (IMLC) is gaining strength and facilitates licensure for qualified physicians looking to practice across state lines.
 Telepsychiatry is now a firmly-established and accepted avenue for psychiatric care, with governmental and medical associational support for its rapid expansion and facilitation.

 If you are a healthcare provider in need of qualified, efficient, and effective mental health services, or if you are a licensed psychiatrist interested in expanding your practice to telepsychiatry, reach out to Orbit Health to discuss your options for telepsychiatry today.